MystenLabs/sui/crates/sui-framework/docs/display.md

 Each of the fields of the Display object should allow for pattern substitution and filling-in the pieces using the data from the object T.

+More entry functions might be added in the future depending on the use cases.

 -  [Resource `Display`](#0x2_display_Display)
 -  [Struct `DisplayCreated`](#0x2_display_DisplayCreated)